 The asset renewal ratio assesses the rate at which these assets are being renewed against the rate at which they are depreciating.
-Performance on this ratio had declined since 2015/2016 and Council did not meet the Office of Local Government's benchmark ratio of >100% for asset renewal in the 2016/2017 financial year and achieved a ratio of 76%.
+Performance on this ratio had declined since 2015/2016 and Council did not meet the Office of Local Government's benchmark ratio of >100% for asset renewal in the 2019/2020 financial year and achieved a ratio of 86%.

 Council has reviewed this situation which arose from a reduction in available funding for capital works.
-This shortfall was due in part to projected assets sales' not being realised and in part due to changes in the way OLG requires expenditures to be reported.
+This shortfall was due in part to projected assets sales' not being realised and in part due to changes in the way Office of Local Government requires expenditures to be reported.
 Council has since developed alternative funding strategies to ensure a progressive move towards meeting the benchmark of >100%.
-The chart below demonstrates that Council is aiming to meet or exceed the asset renewal benchmark of >100% in the 2018/2019 financial year.
+The chart below demonstrates that Council is aiming to meet or exceed the asset renewal benchmark of >100% starting 2020/21 financial year.